 The main goal of troubleshooting is to keep the common resources of the network available to the community.
-Monitoring helps those who manage the network to identify (and hopefully fix) any issue before members of the community notice that there is a problem at all. netCommons contributed to this sector in WP2, so you can find additional information and resources too in netCommons Deliverable 2.5 "Monitoring Instruments for CNs" and netCommons Deliverable 2.7 "Monitoring CNs: Report on Experimentations on CNs".
+Monitoring helps those who manage the network to identify (and hopefully fix) any issue before members of the community notice that there is a problem at all.

-Problems facing members of the Community Network usually come in two varieties:
+Problems facing members of the community network usually come in two varieties:

-- A fault or change in a network resource that impacts access to or availability of a resource.
-Such a fault will impact access to resources to many or even all members of the community.
-These problems may come at a high cost to an owner in terms of many people needing assistance at once (all trying to ask for help or support at once).
+- A fault or change in a network resource that impacts access to, or availability of, this or another resource.
+Such a fault will impact access to resources for many or even all members of the community.
+These problems may come at a high cost to an owner in terms of many people needing assistance at once (all trying to ask for help or support at the same time).
 The goal of monitoring for these types of problems is to notify owners of a resource of the problem as soon as possible, sometimes even before it really happens.
-Usually, monitoring a network will prevent major problems, for instance identifying single point of failure in the network, so that resources in that point can be added increasing the network's resilience. - A lack of knowledge of how to access a resource.
-Such a problem is usually experienced by a single member of a community and can be resolved by providing clear channels of help and support such as community help wiki or forum pages or FAQ (Frequently Asked Questions).
+Usually, monitoring a network will prevent major problems, for instance, identifying a single point of failure in the network, so that resources in that point can be added, increasing the network's resilience. - A lack of knowledge on how to access a resource.
+Such a problem is usually experienced by a single member of a community and can be resolved by providing clear channels of help and support such as a community help wiki or forum pages or FAQ (Frequently Asked Questions).
 Where to find such resources should be clearly communicated to the community.

-Encouragement of a friendly, lively experienced community helps keep this advice fresh and current.
+Encouragement of a friendly, lively, experienced community helps keep this advice fresh and current.

-The goal of problem management is to reduce repetitive strain of owners supporting the network resources, as well as people with specific knowledge supporting the questions of others in the community.
+The goal of problem management is to reduce repetitive strain on owners who support the network resources, as well as on people with specific knowledge who answer the questions of other community members.